Restenosis

 Restenosis is the recurrence of stenosis, a narrowing of a blood vessel, leading to restricted blood flow.
-Restenosis usually pertains to an artery or other large blood vessel that has become narrowed, received treatment to clear the blockage and subsequently become renarrowed.
+Restenosis usually pertains to an artery or other large blood vessel that has become narrowed, received treatment to clear the blockage, and subsequently become re-narrowed.
 This is usually restenosis of an artery, or other blood vessel, or possibly a vessel within an organ.

 Restenosis is a common adverse event of endovascular procedures.
-Procedures frequently used to treat the vascular damage from atherosclerosis and related narrowing and renarrowing (restenosis) of blood vessels include vascular surgery, cardiac surgery, and angioplasty.
+Procedures frequently used to treat vascular damage from atherosclerosis and related narrowing and re-narrowing (restenosis) of blood vessels include vascular surgery, cardiac surgery, and angioplasty.